ArchwayTrust/Education-G4S-APISync/README.md

   1. Change GetBehaviour to True.
   2. If BehaviourFrom and BehaviorTo are left NULL then it will sync the last 7 days.
   3. If you enter a date range within the currently selected dataset it will get behaviour for those dates.

+## Session Attendance Data
+To enable session attendance data you need to use SSMS to edit sec.AcademySecurity.
+  1. Change GetSessionAttendance to True.
+  2. If AttendanceFrom and AttendanceTo are left NULL then it will sync the last 7 days.
+  3. If you enter a date range within the currently selected dataset it will get data for those dates.

+  ## Lesson Attendance Data
+To enable session attendance data you need to use SSMS to edit sec.AcademySecurity.
+  1. Change GetLessonAttendance to True.
+  2. If AttendanceFrom and AttendanceTo are left NULL then it will sync yesterdays lesson attendance data.
+  3. If you enter a date range within the currently selected dataset it will get data for those dates.